tonethar/IGME-230-Fall-2019/weekly/week-03B-notes.md

 **unix-semantic.html**

-- better - but there's atill an issue, can you see it?
+- better - but there's still an issue, can you see it?
+- let's style the page a little too

 ```html
 <!DOCTYPE html>